kostik-b/metrics-store/README.md

 ### Directory Structure
 `scripts` directory contains helper scripts to send POST and GET requests to the server, assuming the server listens on default port 4000.
 `cmd` and `pkg` directories contain source code.
-`schemas` directory contains schemas for GET responses and POST requests.
+`schemas` directory contains schemas for GET responses and POST requests and responses.

 # Compiling
 In order to compile the solution, please run make in the root directory of this repository.